 The figures are impressive.
-But what role, if any, has induction technology played in the promotion of green wind power?
+But what role has induction technology played in the promotion of green wind power?
 To answer that, we first have to examine the structure of a typical modern wind turbine.
 Basically, a wind turbine consists of tower-mounted rotors which, when turned by the wind, rotate a low-speed shaft that is connected via a gearbox to a high-speed shaft that supports the generator.

 To start with, a large bearing is needed in order for the rotors to turn.
 But not just any bearing will do.
 Due to heavy loads and punishing torque, the rotor bearing must be custom hardened—something for which our patented seamless hardening process and the hardening machine, multi-axis area portals are ideal.
 EFD Induction vertical hardening systems are also perfect for treating the shaft connecting the rotors to the gearbox

 In gear with multi-frequency

 The heart of any wind turbine is the gearbox.
 Here, the leisurely turns of the rotor blades are transformed into the approximately 1500 revolutions per minute required by the generator.
 EFD Induction hardening systems can be used for the tooth-by tooth hardening of the yaw motor.
 Crucial to the turbine, the yaw motor keeps the rotors turned into the wind.
 The yaw motor swivels the rotors into the correct position by means of a cam wheel that engages a large yaw bearing mounted on the turbine tower.
 An electronic controller that is constantly fed data by an anemometer mounted on the nacelle tells the yaw motor when to turn the rotors.